-The Board of Directors proposes that the earnings available for distribution, SEK 125, 279, 602.98 be carried forward, see note 35.
+The Board of Directors proposes that the earnings available for distribution, SEK 126, 593, 672.35 be carried forward, see note 35.

-The consolidated financial statements will be submitted to the Annual General Meeting May 12, 2021 for adoption.
+The consolidated financial statements will be submitted to the Annual General Meeting 2022 for adoption.
 The Board of Directors and the CEO ensure that the consolidated accounts have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the EU and give a true and fair view of the Group's results of operations and financial position.

-he financial statements of the Parent Company have been prepared in accordance with generally accepted accounting policies in Sweden and give a true and fair view of the Parent Company's financial position and results of operations.
+The financial statements of the Parent Company have been prepared in accordance with generally accepted accounting policies in Sweden and give a true and fair view of the Parent Company's financial position and results of operations.
 The statutory Administration Report of the Group and the Parent Company provides a fair review of the development of the Group's and the Parent Company's operations, financial position and results of operations and describes material risks and uncertainties facing the Parent Company and the companies included in the Group.

-Kristianstad 21 April 2021 Christian Paulsson Chairman of the Board Mikael Ekdahl Stéphane Hamelin Eric Joan Member of the Board Member of the Board Member of the Board Stefan Lager Helena Persson Member of the Board Member of the Board Mats Persson Member of the Board Kai Steigleder Chief Executive Officer Our Audit Report was submitted 21 April 2021
+Kristianstad 20 April 2022

+Christian Paulsson Chairman of the Board

+Stéphane Hamelin Member of the Board Eric Joan Member of the Board

+Per Åhlgren Member of the Board

+Mats Persson Member of the Board

+Kai Steigleder Chief Executive Officer

+Our Audit Report was submitted 20 April 2022